aaai26-paper12649/SemCLIP/README.md

 1. Evaluation on multiple datasets (CIFAR10, CIFAR100, Caltech101, etc.)
 2. Testing with both original and negated prompts
 3. Logging of results to MLflow

+## License

+This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
+Please refer to the LICENSE file for detailed information about the terms and conditions of use.